alexharri/website/posts/canvas-to-ascii.md

   <Scene2D scene="circle_zoomed_bottom" />
 </AsciiScene>

+Nice!
+They match very well.

-Those characters fit the shape of the circle very well!
-We can also try rendering the full circle from before with the same method:
+Let's try rendering the full circle from before with the same method:

 <AsciiScene width={360} height={408} fontSize={20} rowHeight={24} columnWidth={18} alphabet="two-samples" sampleQuality={3} viewModes={["ascii", "transparent"]} increaseContrast>
   <Scene2D scene="circle_raised" />
 </AsciiScene>

-Awesome stuff!
-It's easy to observe that the picked characters follow the shape of the circle fairly well.
+Far sharper than before!
+The picked characters match the contour of the circle very well, producing a sharp edge.

-### Limits of a 2D character vector
+## Limits of a 2D shape vector

-Using two sampling circles -- one upper and one lower -- already produces much better result compared to the prior $1$-dimensional pixel approach.
+Using two sampling circles -- one upper and one lower -- produces better result than the prior $1$-dimensional pixelated approach.
 However, it still fall short when trying to capture other aspects of a character's shape.

-For example, the two circles don't capture the shape of characters that fall in the middle of the cell.
+For example, two circles don't capture the shape of characters that fall in the middle of the cell.
 Consider `-`:

 <AsciiScene alphabet="two-samples" showGrid fontSize={150} rows={1.5} cols={2.5} hideSpaces showSamplingCircles>
   {"-"}
 </AsciiScene>

-For `-`, we get a character vector of $\begin{bmatrix} 0.029 \\ 0.002 \end{bmatrix}$.
+For `-`, we get a shape vector of $\begin{bmatrix} 0.029 \\ 0.002 \end{bmatrix}$.
 That doesn't represent the character very well at all.

-The two upper-lower sampling circles also don't capture left-right differences.
-Consider `p` and `q`:
+The two upper-lower sampling circles also don't capture left-right differences, such as the difference between `p` and `q`:

 <AsciiScene alphabet="two-samples" showGrid fontSize={150} rows={1.5} cols={3.8} hideSpaces showSamplingCircles>
   {"p q"}
 </AsciiScene>

-Their character vectors, $\begin{bmatrix} 0.16 \\ 0.27 \end{bmatrix}$ and $\begin{bmatrix} 0.16 \\ 0.28 \end{bmatrix}$, are pretty much identical.
+These differences are information that we could use to get better character picks, but we're currently throwing this information away.

+Let's increase the dimensionality of our shape and sampling vectors to capture this information.

 ## Increasing to 6D

-Since cells are taller than they are wide (at least with our monospace font), we can use $6$ sampling circles to cover the area of the cell quite well:
+Since cells are taller than they are wide (at least with the monospace font I'm using), we can use $6$ sampling circles to cover the area of each cell quite well:

 <AsciiScene alphabet="six-samples" showGrid showSamplingCircles fontSize={200} rows={1.4} cols={1.8} hideSpaces forceSamplingValue={0}>
   {"-"}